hakro/dev-lab/README.md

 - Open a terminal below : `:term`
 - Open a terminal to the side : `:vert term`
+- Paste into terminal from `"` registry : `ctrl-w ""` (Terminal needs to be in insert mode)
 - Run single Normal Mode command while in Insert Mode : `ctrl+o` then the command
 - Normal Mode in terminal : `ctrl+\ ctrl+n`
 - Search history in Ex command mode: `ctrl-f` (or `q:` in Normal mode )
+- Move to beginning and and of Visual selection: `o`
+- Reselect last visually selected block: `gv`

 - Go to next buffer : `tab`
 - Go to previous buffer : `shift+tab`